Skip to main content

 return this._http

-.get('http://localhost:3001/static/api/posts.json', {})
+.get('http://localhost:3001/static/static/public/posts.json', {})

 .then(response => this._factory.createList(response.body));